How to Clean a Shower Head: Practical Guide and Simple Tips

 3. Clean the filter

-4. Brush and clean
+4. Brush and scrub

 • Use a toothbrush to clean each nozzle.